finos/spring-bot/getting-started.md

 4.  _Bots_ allow us to provide the interface between a workflow (expressed as Java code) on the one hand, and messages on the platform on the other.

+### How Can Spring Bot Help?

+As we will show in this tutorial, we are going to compose this workflow over different rooms, but those rooms will be on _different chat platforms_.

+- Our Sales Team are going to talk with the bot on Microsoft Teams.
+The sales teams will talk to the bot there to raise their expense claim.
+- Our Approvers will be in a room on Symphony.
+They will receive the expense claim in _their_ restricted room, where they can approve it.
+- The bot will then reply back to the sales team, to let them know their claim was processed.

 ## Building Claim Bot

 Create a new Spring Boot project and add the dependencies + configuration for your chat platform.